 Hosted various members of the Arroyo Grande and Grover Beach City Councils for OFG tours.

 Installed two additional OFGs in the Palisades and certified three others bringing the total in the Palisades to ten, with six on Indio Drive.

 Began a campaign to build a qualified workforce for building OFGs/Watershed Friendly Landscapes in SLO county to concurrently deal with the problems of water supply and ocean/watershed pollution.

-Organized and attended various meetings in SLO with among others, Green Gardens Group (G3) managing partner Pamela Berstler, OFG national director Paul Herzog, Coastal RCD director Nicole Smith and various city, county and agency personnel including the Partners in Water Conservation and members of the Partners in Water Quality.
+Organized and attended various meetings in SLO with among others, Green Gardens Group (G3) managing partner Pamela Berstler, OFG national director Paul Herzog, San Luis Coastal RCD director Nicole Smith and various city, county and agency personnel including the Partners in Water Conservation and members of the Partners in Water Quality.